🕓 11 min✏️ Published on

 Hey there my dear friends,

-But then I also think that many of the ideas floating around in my brain, could be meaningful to be expressed, even in their proto state and there is a balance to be struck here, between expressing an idea quickly and as a sort of draft and capturing it as it happens, and then editing it down, distilling it into something more powerful... later on.
+But then I also think that many of these ideas floating around in my brain could be meaningful to be expressed, even in their proto-state.
+There is a balance to be struck here between expressing an idea quickly and as a sort of draft—capturing it as it happens, and then editing it down, distilling it into something more powerful later on.
 It's just that I feel like I am bad at this second step.
 I loathe this type of writing, but it is often the more important and necessary part that gives an idea the "umph" it deserves.
-Unfortunately this tightening of words—this enhancing of clarity feels like work to me and therefore I don't really enjoy it and therefore often avoid doing it, often entirely.
+Unfortunately, this tightening of words—this enhancing of clarity feels like work to me.
+I don't really enjoy it and therefore often avoid doing it entirely.

-I think that in the spirit of these digital postcards I want to take my freedom to write slightly "unfinished" things, ideas that are more like drafts and then maybe take the time to edit them down into something more, later on.
+I think that in the spirit of these digital postcards, I want to exercise this freedom to write slightly "unfinished" things, ideas that are more like drafts, and then maybe take the time to edit them down into something more, later on.

 Notes on Minimalism

 I've been thinking about minimalism lately.
-Because it is something that I have recently started to unlearn.
-There's a weird tension between this idea that I don't need a lot of stuff to be happy, and the fact that my brain still loves to possess beautiful things: stones, feathers, weird mushrooms and shells I found in the forest.
-This process of collecting, gathering and taking things home is deeply engrained in my psyche and it is a part that I have repressed quite strongly for some time now.
+It is something that I have started to unlearn.
+There's a weird tension between the idea that I don't need a lot of stuff to be happy, and the fact that my brain still loves to possess beautiful things: stones, feathers, weird mushrooms, and shells I have found in the forest.
+This process of collecting, gathering, and taking things home is deeply ingrained in my psyche, and it is a part that I have repressed, quite strongly, for some time now.

 Some stuff should be kept.

 The problem is with clutter, the stuff that shouldn't be kept.
 Things that don't make me actively happy should go—immediately.
 The sooner the better.
-If there is something that every time I look at it, I cringe, if even just a little, I should not tolerate that thing in my life.
+If there is something that every time I look at it, I cringe, even just a little, I should not tolerate that thing in my life.
 It is not ok for it to be there.
+But what is clutter?
+That's a highly personal question.

-There is still some tension here, where this feels like a slippery slope of losing resilience, where I would need my stuff in order to be happy, where I start to cling onto things and attach my happiness to them directly, but somehow this does not seem to be the case (yet).
+There is still some tension here, where all of this feels like a slippery slope.
+I am afraid of losing the resilience that comes with minimalism.
+Where I would need my stuff to be happy, where I start to cling onto things and attach my happiness to them directly, but somehow this does not seem to be the case (yet).

 Some stuff makes me happy, but that doesn't mean that the absence of the same makes me unhappy.
 But then... maybe it does?
-Because I do miss my bookshelf, and I do miss my piano and I will also miss this little desk and the collection of crystals and mushrooms on it...
-There is a clinging to these material possessions and this clinging doesn't feel good, though it's not quite unhappiness either.
+Because I do miss my bookshelf, and I do miss my piano, and I will also miss this little desk and the collection of crystals and mushrooms on it...
+There is a clinging to these material possessions, and this clinging doesn't feel good, though it's not quite unhappiness either.
+It's a paradox, this idea of deriving happiness from something without growing attached to it.
+In a way, it's the paradox at the core of Taoism, Buddhism, and Stoicism, one that if understood intuitively leads to enlightenment or a sort of sage-like wisdom.

-I also wonder how all of this squares with the idea of traveling lightweight and not having a home.
-Stuff is bound to a place, and the more objects I possess, the harder it is to move all of them around.
-Therefore keeping a great number of things ties me to a place, and this is an idea that I don't like either because it feels like the stuff is slowly creeping into my life, suffocating and stifling my freedom, binding me and my choices.
-My freedom is more important than the happiness that having the stuff could give me and therefore I need to be able to let go of things, so that I can travel, so that I can be free.
-This is also why I am much more liberal in collecting digital things because they don't weigh me down in the same way, they are easy to take with me wherever I go.
+My freedom is more important than the happiness that having the stuff could ever give and therefore I need to be able to let go of things, so that I can travel, so that I can be free.
+This is also why I am much more liberal in collecting digital things because they don't weigh me down in the same way, and they are easy to take with me wherever I go.

-There is also an idea here about going through phases of contraction and expansion in the amount of things I will be owning and how this too, the change in the number of things has something beautiful to it.
+There is also an idea here about going through phases of contraction and expansion in the amount of things I will be owning, and how this, too, has something beautiful to it.
+In the limit of how little we need to own to be happy, it reminds me of the Greek philosopher Diogenes, who lived voluntarily in a barrel.

 When Banzan was walking through a market he overheard a conversation between a butcher and his customer.
 "Give me the best piece of meat you have," said the customer.
 "Everything in my shop is the best," replied the butcher.
 "You cannot find here any piece of meat that is not the best."
 At these words Banzan became enlightened.